aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Defining device types

-Since this example covers building a L3LS network, Ansible AVD must know about the device types, for example spines, L3 leaves, L2 leaves etc. The devices are already grouped in the inventory, so the device types are specified in the group variable files with the following names and content:
+Since this example covers building a L3LS network, AVD must know about the device types, for example spines, L3 leaves, L2 leaves etc. The devices are already grouped in the inventory, so the device types are specified in the group variable files with the following names and content:

 `ansible-avd-examples/single-dc-l3ls/group_vars/DC1_SPINES.yml`